jncraton/operating-systems-cpsc4420/lectures/30-protecting-memory.md

 Principal
 ---------

-- Rights are attached to subjects
+- Rights are attached to subjects (active users)
-- A *principal* is often used to determine appropriate rights
+- A *principal* (often a user) is used to determine appropriate rights
 - Processes may be the subject, but their rights reflect those of the user that owns them

 Capabilities